 What Is Organic Cultivation?

-Organic cultivation specifically aims at getting soil into healthy shape by using nonchemical, pesticide-free methods and by encouraging the soil's natural ecosystem to thrive.
+Organic cultivation practices specifically aim at getting soil into healthy shape by using nonchemical, pesticide-free methods and by encouraging the soil's natural ecosystem to thrive.
 Effective organic soil cultivation helps control weeds and produce healthy plants.
 Aerating—or exposing the soil to air—is an integral part of the cultivation process.
-Cultivation can be essential in a nontoxic, integrated pest management solution.
+Cultivation can be essential in a nontoxic, integrated pest-management solution.

-The whole point of cultivating your soil is to help your plants grow better.
-You want aerated soil so that your plant's roots can get enough exygen.
+The aim of cultivating your soil is to help your plants grow better.
+You want aerated soil so that your plant's roots can get enough oxygen.
 You want your soil to be free of weeds.
 And you want good drainage so you don't drown your plants.

 In terms of organic farming, it’s not just about adding nutrients to the soil.
 It’s about encouraging the life forms within the soil to thrive.
 Earthworms are the most obvious soil dwellers, and you want them around to process organic matter into rich, fertile soil.
 Earthworms also keep your soil aerated.

 But your soil is also home to billions of beneficial microorganisms such as bacteria, algae, and mold.
 When these organisms are happy, thriving, and in ideal balance for your agricultural conditions, they turn lifeless dirt into living, nourishing soil.
 The right mix of digging up dirt and working in natural amendments helps your plants thrive.